digital-asset/docs.daml.com/docs/2.7.6/docs/app-dev/explicit-contract-disclosure.rst

 .. note:: Daml Script support for explicit disclosure is currently not implemented.
   The last steps of the example are modeled using raw gRPC queries.

-The contracts' stakeholders issue fetch queries to the Ledger API (each to their own participant) for retrieving the associated contract payloads.
+The contracts' stakeholders issue fetch queries to the Ledger API for retrieving the associated contract payloads.
+For simplicity in the example, all parties reside on participant ``participant`` with the Ledger API running on port ``5031``.

 ::